Palouse: Geography and history

-Unlike the Walla Walla Country, which was solidly anchored on the city of Walla Walla, the Palouse region saw the rise of at least four centers, all within several miles of each other: Colfax (the oldest), Palouse, Pullman, and on the Idaho side, Moscow.
-These four centers, along with at least ten lesser ones, resulted in a diffuse pattern of rural centers, relative to the centralized Walla Walla county.
+At least four centers were established all within several miles of each other: Colfax (the oldest), Palouse, Pullman, and on the Idaho side, Moscow.
+The four centers, along with at least ten lesser ones, resulted in a diffuse pattern of rural centers.

-Cities along the borders of the Palouse, and by some definitions included within it, include Lewiston, Idaho, serving the Camas Prairie farmlands; Ritzville, serving the eastern edge of the Big Bend Country; and Spokane, the region's major urban hub.
+Cities along the borders of the Palouse and by some definitions included within it, include Lewiston, Idaho, serving the Camas Prairie farmlands; Ritzville, serving the eastern edge of the Big Bend Country; and Spokane, the region's major urban hub.
 So dominant was Spokane's position that it became known as the capital of the Inland Empire, including all the wheat-producing regions, the local mining districts, and lumber-producing forests.
 Spokane also served as the region's main railroad and transportation hub.

-By 1910, although local terms like Palouse, Walla Walla Country, Big Bend, Umatilla Country, and Camas Prairie continued to be common, many people of the region began to regard themselves as living in the Inland Empire, the Wheat Belt, the Columbia Basin, or simply Eastern Washington, Oregon, or North Idaho.
+By 1910, although local terms including Palouse, Walla Walla Country, Big Bend, Umatilla County, and Camas Prairie continued to be common, many people of the region began to regard themselves as living in the Inland Empire, the Wheat Belt, the Columbia Basin, or Eastern Washington, Oregon, or North Idaho.

 Farming

 Early farming was extremely labor-intensive and relied heavily on human and horse-power.
 An organized harvesting/threshing team in the 1920s required 120 men and 320 mules and horses.
 Teams moved from farm to farm as the crops ripened.
 By this point, the combine had been invented and was in use, but few farmers had enough horses to pull such a machine, which required a crew of 40 horses and six men to operate on level ground.
-Because of this, use of combines on the Palouse lagged behind use in other farming communities in the United States.

 It was only when the Idaho Harvester Company in Moscow began to manufacture a smaller machine that combine harvesting became feasible.
 By 1930, 90% of all Palouse wheat was harvested using combines.

-The next step in mechanization was development of the tractor.
+The next step in mechanization was the development of the tractor.
 As with the combines, the first steam engine and gasoline-powered tractors were too heavy and awkward for use on the steep Palouse hills.
 The smaller, general use tractors introduced in the 1920s were only marginally used.
 As a result, by 1930, only 20% of Palouse farmers used tractors.
-Today, the Palouse region is the most important lentil-growing region in the USA.
+Today, the Palouse region is the most important lentil-growing region in the U.S.